TharunMakala/azure-devops-utilites/README.md

 1. Fork the repository and create a feature branch.
 2. Follow existing naming conventions and add a README to any new directory.
-3. Test scripts locally before submitting a pull request.
+3. Run `pytest` to ensure tests pass before submitting.
 4. Open a pull request with a clear description of changes.

 ## License